 Preserve your summer harvest with this delicious walnut basil pesto recipe.
 This is the perfect blend of sweet basil, rich walnuts, and tangy Parmesan, all in ten minutes or less.

 Homemade pesto sauce just tastes like summer.
 Every year, I plant way too much basil in my garden.
 My August self, facing a countertop covered in fresh basil leaves, always tries to remember to plant a little less.
 If only she could convince my February self.
 Because every year, when February Danielle grabs a little ice cube of summer pesto out of the freezer and pops it into some mid-winter pasta, she is transported right back to those golden sunshine months, and basil regains its place of dominance in the garden plan.

 This recipe could not be easier.
 With just a handful of ingredients and about 10 minutes of time, you will have the perfect summer sauce to add a little bit more delicious to nearly everything.
-I suggest you try it mixed with butter and drizzled over salmon for an amazing sheetpan supper.
+I suggest you try it mixed with butter and drizzled over salmon for an amazing sheetpan supper, or use it to make a perfect pasta salad for your next barbecue.
 Double the recipe and freeze some for winter, your February self will thank you.

 Gather up only a handful of ingredients for this recipe.
 As always, exact amounts are in the recipe card below!

 - Walnuts: A great substitute for pine nuts in traditional pesto – readily available, less expensive, and delicious!

 - Parmesan cheese: You want to grate your own fresh Parmesan for pesto!

 - Salt and Pepper